Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 The critere column : Define by two numbers separated by a dash.
 The first number is the theme number, the second is the critere number.
 The test column : Define by three numbers separated by a dash.
 The first is the theme number, the second is the critere number and the third is the test number.

+You can see our CSV example use the `ø` delimiter.

 ## The steps to generate the context

 1. Build the referentiel-creator maven plugin.